U.S. Department of Transportation

 The Office of Safety is committed to providing a safe environment for older road users, including drivers and pedestrians.
-Practitioners need to consider differences in vision, fitness and flexibility, and reaction time when designing for older drivers and walkers.
-The Office of Safety's Older Road User program activities address the engineering aspects of older driver safety.
+Practitioners need to consider differences in vision, fitness and flexibility, and reaction time when designing for older drivers and pedestrians.
+The Office of Safety's Older Road User program addresses the engineering aspects of highway safety.

 A Guide for Reducing Collisions Involving Older Drivers